edwardgunning/ISBS-Short-Course/README.md

   - It can be downloaded from <https://posit.co/>
-  - For further assistance see [this video by RStudio education](https://vimeo.com/203516510) (**note:** The RStudio company has changed to posit, so there may be some minor differences)
+  - For further assistance see [this video by RStudio education](https://vimeo.com/203516510) (**note:** The RStudio company has changed to Posit PBC, so there may be some minor differences)

+**Note**: If you are unable to install R and RStudio, you can work with a free, lite web version of RStudio called [*posit cloud*](https://posit.cloud/).
+Watch [this video from Posit PBC](https://www.youtube.com/watch?v=-fzwm4ZhVQQ) to set up an account and get started.

 ## R Packages